tortleX3/Post_Fix/README.md

 Finally, you will need to implement the unary NegateOperator class.
 Negation is represented by the ‘!’ and flips the sign of the Operand.
 For example 5 ! would evaluate to -5 and -12 ! would evaluate to 12.
 Although it is not required, it is recommended that you create an abstract class UnaryOperator first then extend it.

 ## Part Four: Implement a Postfix Arithmetic Evaluator
-Due: May 9th 12pm
 Now that we have a stack and operators defined, it is time to create an evaluator.
 Open up the evaluator.arith.ArithPostFixEvaluator class and you will see four TODO comments.

-Before starting, check out the evaluator.arith.ArithPostFixEvaluatorTest class to see examples of how the evaluator is expected to be called and the results that are expected to be returned.
+Before starting, check out the **evaluator.arith.ArithPostFixEvaluatorTest** class to see examples of how the evaluator is expected to be called and the results that are expected to be returned.

 First, you want to initialize the stack you will be using with your implementation.